Buffalo Sabres Odds

 - 2018: 1 Rasmus Dahlin (D)

-Sabres greats
+Sabres Greats

 Here’s a look at arguably the top five Sabres of all time: